A Brief History of the University Extension Movement and Southport University Extension Society

 The idea that universities should reach out to the wider community can be traced back to the 19th century.
 An awareness of the unacceptability of wide social differences, and of material and cultural poverty, was shown by social idealists such as Carlyle, Ruskin and Morris.
 They believed that it was not enough to regard the miseries of the poor as just the natural order of things but something that could be tackled by practical action rather than revolutionary theory.

-From the very beginning, the university in the city of Liverpool pioneered the establishment and expansion of adult education.
+From the very beginning, the university in the city of Liverpool, pioneered the establishment and expansion of adult education.
 In line with William Roscoe’s motto with which he had opened the Royal Institution in 1817, the university promoted lifelong learning and made a significant contribution to the University Extension movement that aimed to provide educational opportunities to those who had been previously deprived.
 Indeed, the idea for University Extension lectures originated in Liverpool in the latter half of the 19th century.
-The Liverpool woman Anne Clough brought together a group of women from the North of England to form an association that would promote Higher Education for women.
+One of its residents, Anne Clough, brought together a group of women from the North of England to form an association that would promote Higher Education for women.

 It was in Oxford, in 1883, that a group of interested people met to discuss ways university men could contribute more to poorer sections of society resulting in Toynbee Hall being set up in the East End in 1884 (Toynbee was a tutor at Balliol).
 This was a residence or ‘settlement’ for university men, who would engage in activities (clubs, classes etc.) with local people.
 The idea spread to other cities and by 1900 there were 33 in existence.
 In addition universities sought ways to provide education for those who were not full-time students.